AJS2k20/Python_Intern/README.md

         Displays the result of each round and updates the scores.
         Continues the game until the user decides not to play again.
         Prints the final score of the game.
+5. To Do List
+   1.To-Do List Class (ToDoList):
+        Attributes:
+            tasks: A list to store tasks as dictionaries with keys "task" and "completed".
+   2.Methods:
+            add_task(task): Adds a new task to the to-do list with a default status of "Not Completed." view_tasks(): Displays the current tasks in the to-do list, including their completion status. mark_as_completed(task_index): Marks a specific task as completed based on its index. delete_task(task_index): Deletes a specific task from the to-do list based on its index.

+   3.Main Function (main):
+        Creates an instance of the ToDoList class to manage the to-do list.
+        Implements a menu-driven loop where the user can choose various actions related to managing tasks.
+        Choices include adding tasks, viewing tasks, marking tasks as completed, deleting tasks, or exiting the program.

+   4.Script Execution Check:
+        Checks if the script is being run as the main module (__name__ == "__main__").
+        If true, calls the main function to execute the program.